-In panels (c) and (d), I show results using only the subsample in the payroll records at baseline and split motorists at the median of annualized payroll earnings (\approx \$34,000).
+In panels (c) and (d) of figure 6, I show results using only the subsample in the payroll records at baseline and split motorists at the median of annualized payroll earnings ( $\approx $34,000$ ).
 Both panels reveal stark heterogeneity by baseline income.
-For "employed" motorists with below median earnings, collections balances increase by \$84 and the likelihood of working in a payroll-covered job declines by 1.2 percentage points.
-For those with above median earnings, the comparable estimates are \$20 and 0.4 percentage points, with neither effect statistically distinguishable from zero.
-One could view panels (c) and (d) as a reassuring placebo test for the validity of the event study approach: individuals with stable employment with an imputed credit limit based on (i) the credit score and (ii) the nonlinear cross-sectional relationship between credit scores and borrowing limits.
-One can view this measure either as a way to rescale the credit score estimate into a more useful magnitude or as capturing the credit limit an individual is eligible for, based on their credit score, were they to apply for new revolving credit.
-I find that imputed limits also fall by over \$100 in the six quarters following a traffic stop.

-and above-median earnings at baseline experience no detectable change in either collections debt or the likelihood of working in a payroll-covered job following a traffic stop.
+For "employed" motorists with below-median earnings, collections balances increase by \$82 and the likelihood of working in a payroll-covered job declines by 1.2 percentage points.
+For those with above-median earnings, the comparable estimates are \$20 and 0.4 percentage points, with neither effect statistically distinguishable from zero.
+One could view panels (c) and (d) as a reassuring placebo test for the validity of the event study approach: individuals with stable employment and above-median earnings at baseline experience no detectable change in either collections debt or the likelihood of working in a payroll-covered job following a traffic stop.